RobertHaedrich2012/bruno-load-test-data/README.md

      - electron
      - prettier
 3. Activate the **Developer Mode** in Bruno.
-4. Run the example request **Example request** in Bruno.
+4. Run the request **Example request** in Bruno.
 You will get these response:
    ```json
    {
      "customerId": "default customer ID",